Community Cat Programs Training Playbook

 - RTF (return-to-field)

-Note: Although only one type includes the word “vaccinate,” vaccinating community cats is a proven lifesaving strategy.
+Note: Although only one of the above includes the word “vaccinate,” vaccinating community cats is best practice.
 All Best Friends community cat programs administer the FVRCP and rabies vaccinations.

 If your department faces obstacles such as ordinances that prohibit you from implementing a CCP, efforts to review (and change if necessary) those ordinances should be a primary focus.
 Be aware that making these changes is often a lengthy process, and municipalities can be resistant to change.
 Creating a proposal for a pilot program is one way to introduce a CCP in the interim.